ProgrammerAditya36/web-auto/README.md

 # Project Setup Script

 This script automates the setup of various types of web development projects, including Frontend, Django, React, Node.js, and MERN stack projects.
-It also provides functionality for creating React components, deploying React projects to GitHub Pages, setting up Tailwind CSS, and copying custom hooks.
+It also provides functionality for creating React components, deploying React projects to GitHub Pages, setting up Tailwind CSS.

 Usage: